theghostmac/golang-blockchain/Consensus.md

 The requirements include the following:
 - the first few bytes must contain 0s

-In the `PoW.go` file, we will create a `Difficulty` constant set to 12.
+In the `PoW.go` file, we will create a `Difficulty` constant set to an arbitrary value i.e., 12.
+The work done by the miners must be hard, but the process of proving that work is done must be relatively easy.
+This difficulty will remain a constant for all miners, except in a production grade blockchain where the difficulty has to be incremented as time progresses.